pwalsh/openbudgets/docs/guide/features/interactions.rst

 * Only authenticated users can Follow
 * Following an item adds it to a user's account page, where this is a list of followed items
 * Followed items can be unfollowed from the account page, or the view of the object that is followed
+* Implemented with a generic foreign key, so adding Follows to new models is trivial
 * TBD: Logic to know what events on a given object (or related objects to an object) trigger notifications.
 * TBD: Actually send notifications
 * TBD: The email message for the notifications